-All Title I schools have Parent Involvement Plans.
-It is the responsibility of the principal in coordination with the Parent Involvement Coordinator to make sure that all plans are reviewed and revised annually.
+All Title I schools have Parent and Family Engagement Plans.
+It is the responsibility of the principal in coordination with the parent and family engagement coordinator to make sure that all plans are reviewed and revised annually.

-- The review and revision process occurs in the spring of each year. - An annual survey is conducted and advertised to be complied for results in the process of informing the following year's parent involvement plans and activities from responses. - During this time, the Federal Program Department supports the schools in developing, revising, implementing and coordinating their Parental Involvement plans during principal meetings, school meetings, and professional learning and with planned meeting times. - School Parent Involvement and Schoolwide/School Improvement Plans are reviewed and revised each year during the planning meetings in June. - Each school leadership team conducts the summer leadership retreat at which representatives from each grade level, content area, and department, as well as administration and parents develop a plan.
-School administrators then present the plan to the district Federal Programs Department as the development, overseeing, and adoptions of plans are made. - All parents are invited to each school for the revision process. - Each school adds a written evaluation of their previous year's plan to their plan for the upcoming year.
-In this evaluation each school explains what worked well and what they plan on changing for the upcoming year. - Evaluations from parent activities during the previous year, survey data, as well as, comments from parents participating in the planning process are used in the revision process. - All stakeholders are invited to review and comment on the school's Parent Involvement Plan and School/ Parent Compact.
-The invitation is on the District and school websites and sent home with each student. - Stakeholder comment is requested on the website and at the meeting. - After the plan is revised and approved, the Parent Involvement Checklist is completed and signed by the principal. - Title I personnel read the evaluations as they review each school's Parent Involvement Plan.
-The Federal Programs Department reviews and rechecks the Parent Involvement Plans with the Checklists, ensuring inclusion of the required information.
+- The review and revision process occurs in the spring of each year. - An annual survey is conducted and advertised to be complied for results in the process of informing the following year's parent and family engagement plans and activities from responses. - During this time, the Federal Program Department supports the schools in developing, revising, implementing and coordinating their Parent and Family Engagement Plans during principal meetings, school meetings, and professional learning and with planned meeting times. - School Parent and Family Engagement and Schoolwide/School Improvement Plans are reviewed and revised each year during the planning meetings in June. - Each school leadership team conducts the summer leadership retreat at which representatives from each grade level, content area, and department, as well as administration and parents develop a plan.
+School administrators then present the plan to the district Federal Program Department as the development, overseeing, and adoptions of plans are made. - All parents are invited to each school for the revision process. - Each school adds a written evaluation of their previous year's plan to their plan for the upcoming year.
+In this evaluation each school explains what worked well and what they plan on changing for the upcoming year. - Evaluations from parent activities during the previous year, survey data, as well as, comments from parents participating in the planning process are used in the revision process. - All stakeholders are invited to review and comment on the school's Parent and Family Engagement Plan and School/ Parent Compact.
+The invitation is on the district and school websites and sent home with each student. - Stakeholder comments are requested on the website and at the meeting. - After the plan is revised and approved, the Parent and Family Engagement Checklist is completed and signed by the principal. - Title I personnel read the evaluations as they review each school's Parent and Family Engagement Plan.
+The Federal Programs Department reviews and rechecks the Parent and Family Engagement Plans with the checklists, ensuring inclusion of the required information. - If information is missing, the school is informed of the additional needs, by email, phone call or during each school's Mid-year Monitoring Review. - After the new material is turned in, the plan is reviewed again.

-- If information is missing, the school is informed of the additional needs, by email, phone call or during each school's Mid-year Monitoring Review. - After the new material is turned in, the plan is reviewed again. - The Parent Involvement plan is sent home to all parents in the Title I Packet.
-The Parent Involvement Plan and the Schoolwide Plan are also available in the office, on the school's website and in the Parent Resource Center of each Title I school.
-Spanish copies are also available and provided where appropriate.
+• The Parent and Family Engagement Plan is sent home to all parents in the Title I packet.
+The Parent and Family Engagement Plan and the Schoolwide Plan are also available in the office, on the school's website and in the parent resource center of each Title I school.
+Copies in Spanish are also available and provided where appropriate.